verticalfl/experiments/README.md

 ## Running

-The experiments can be run on a single machine or multiple (note they require logs of memory so a single machine may not always be sufficient).
+The experiments can be run on a single machine or multiple.

 To run the experiments on a single machine:
 ```bash